arthrod/modal-for-noobs/.github/CONTRIBUTING.md

 - [Write unit tests](#writing-unit-tests)
 - Run the [unit tests](#running-unit-tests) and check that they're passing

-## Building newdotfiles from source
+## Building modal-for-noobs from source

-You'll need to build newdotfiles locally in order to start editing code.
+You'll need to build modal-for-noobs locally in order to start editing code.

-To install newdotfiles from source, clone the GitHub repository, navigate to its root, and run the following command:
+To install modal-for-noobs from source, clone the GitHub repository, navigate to its root, and run the following command:

 ```bash